wjzhengsh/keymgmt/keyprotect_provision.md

     {: codeblock}
     **Note**: The `--sso` parameter is required when you log in with a federated ID.
 If this option is used, go to the link listed in the CLI output to generate a one-time passcode.

-2. Select the {{site.data.keyword.Bluemix_notm}} org and space where you would like to create a {{site.data.keyword.keymanagementserviceshort}} service instance.
+2. Select the {{site.data.keyword.cloud_notm}} org and space where you would like to create a {{site.data.keyword.keymanagementserviceshort}} service instance.

     You can also use the following command to set your target org and space.